 - Tenderness at the back of the heel

 - Swelling at the back of the heel.

 A careful history taking, inspection/ observation of the region for bony prominence and local swelling as well as palpation of the area of maximal tenderness will help to clinically diagnose the condition.

-Plain x-ray may reveal a Haglund deformity.
-However, in lateral x-ray in weight bearing position, the retrocalcaneal recess often appears normal, though the patient may have symptoms.
+A plain x-ray may reveal a Haglund deformity.
+However, in lateral x-ray in a weight-bearing position, the retrocalcaneal recess often appears normal, though the patient may have symptoms.

 MRI could help to determine whether the inflammation is within the subcutaneous bursa, the subtendinous bursa, or even within the tendon itself; however, such testing is generally not necessary.

 Ultrasonography is a useful tool for diagnosing pathologies of the Achilles tendon.